-Anemia is a medical condition characterised by a deficit of red blood cells or hemoglobin within them, leading to insufficient oxygen in the body.
+Anemia is a medical condition characterized by a deficit of red blood cells or hemoglobin within them, leading to insufficient oxygen in the body.

 The most common cause of anemia is a a lack of iron or vitamin B12.
 Iron plays an essential role in the production of hemoglobin, a protein present in red blood cells, which transports oxygen from the lungs to all the body’s cells.
 B12 is essential for the production of DNA in the cells responsible for red blood cell formation.